 Myanmar / Burma: Visa and entry restrictions are currently changing rapidly here.
 As of writing full visas to access the whole country are only allowed via embassies.
 By land you will only have access to the immediate border.
 To visit all of Myanmar you will need a flight in and out.

-From Bangkok there is an overnight sleeper train arriving in Butterworth Penang the next morning.
+From Bangkok there is an overnight sleeper train arrivqing in Butterworth Penang the next morning.
 From Penang there is a change over and the train continues on to Kuala Lumpur and then to Singapore.
-The entire trip can be pre booked from Hualamphong
+The entire trip can be pre booked from Hua Lamphong

 |Try my custom flight search for the lowest priced flights to and from Thailand!

 I am probably one of the very few people in the world that is not a big fan of Thai food.
 I simply find the soup side to it not very filling.
 That said if you do find good Thai food it can be very flavorsome.

 Throughout Thailand are many street food stalls selling everything from grilled hotdog's, seafood balls to bananas and an assortment of fried meats of various kinds.
 For those worried about street food I advise you to seek out the very clean Food Courts in Thailand.
 They are clean and safe while still being great.

 To get a head start do check out my Thai food section for individual Thai dishes I've enjoyed.